 Early symptoms, like thirst, dry mouth and excessive urination, are mild and could be overlooked.
 If a person is experiencing more severe symptoms like fatigue, nausea or vomiting, trouble breathing or is confused, they need urgent medical attention.
 One of the classic symptoms of ketoacidosis is fruity-smelling breath.

 HHS is severely high blood sugar, usually over 600, and is most common in those with Type 2 diabetes.
 It’s typical for those who have undiagnosed or uncontrolled diabetes.
 However, those who experience something unexpected, like an illness, may see a sharp increase in blood sugar.
 This is why monitoring blood sugar levels is essential, even for those with controlled diabetes.

 Symptoms of high blood sugar can vary from person to person but include warm skin with no sweat, a fast heart rate, a high fever, frequent urination and dry mouth.

 Are You Experiencing a Diabetic Emergency?

 If someone is confused or has lost consciousness, call 911 immediately.
 If they are alert but experiencing symptoms that indicate a diabetic emergency, ensure they get emergency or urgent medical care as soon as possible.
-Experienced providers at Rapid Immediate Care in Crystal Lake and Hoffman Estates understand diabetes and its various complications and are ready to help.
+Experienced providers at Rapid Immediate Care in Hoffman Estates understand diabetes and its various complications and are ready to help.